shawnrc/AdventOfCode/README.md

  sharp as they are for a beginner who is just learning to code.
 Each puzzle calls upon different skills and has two parts that build on a theme.

+I'm having a lot of fun with it, and definitely recommend you check it out!

+I've included solutions to the problems with the input data for the sake of testing new solve methods.
 --

 It's really not necessary, but my goal is to figure out a project structure that allows me to add new solutions and test them without much work.